vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 [2026-03-29T17:02:49.958Z] [DEBUG   ] [] [Tool:RunPipeline] exitCode=2, stdout=0 chars, truncated=false
 ```

-What I did next: asked our coding agent about what he thinks about our `RunPipeline` tool:
+What I did next: asked our coding agent about what it thinks about our `RunPipeline` tool:

 ```shell
 golem-ts-repl[gca-agents][local]> testr.sendPrompt("Can you analyse all your RunPipeline tool calls so far, and tell me what did you expect and did not work, etc?
 I'm a developer of this tool and looking for feedback")